justinphan3110/DeBruijn-Card-Trick/README.md

 # De Bruijn Card Trick

 This project is call de Bruijn Card Trick which will create a "magic trick".
 You will arrange the the card deck in the order similiar to the order in UsedDeck.txt file.
 Then you will ask the player to cut a deck in random position.
-Next you will take the 6 simulataneous card from the deck.
+Next you will take out the 6 simultaneous card from the deck.

 You will then ask the player to tell you only the COLOR of this 6-card.
 Then you will enter Black as 0, Red as 1 in the input window in this